 I don’t think you’ll find a more fall flavored cupcake recipe than the one for these caramel Apple Pie Cupcakes!
 The spiced cupcakes are topped with a cinnamon buttercream frosting, and apple pie filling – made from scratch with fresh apples – and the final flourish is cinnamon sugar pie crust, a drizzle of salted caramel sauce, and sprinkled with crushed cinnamon crackers.
 They are a showstopping cupcake that tastes as delicious as they look!

-I’ve got more Cupcake Recipes for Parties and Celebrations for you to try out – right-click and open these other recipes in a new tab so that you can read them after this one!
+I’ve got more Autumn Recipes for you to enjoy – right click and open these other recipes in a new tab so that you can read them after this one!

 Apple Pie Cupcakes

 I think cupcakes are one of the best desserts in the world!
 To me, they are perfectly portioned, portable sweet treats that can be as simple or as fancy as you like!

 I love making cupcakes for parties and celebrations, and have the BEST vanilla cupcake recipe that I have been using for as long as I can remember.
 But sometimes, you just need to break out a box mix, and I don’t judge myself when I do that – sometimes it just makes life a little bit easier!